 5. How is the e-way bill beneficial?

 The e-way bill simplifies and enhances the transportation of goods within states and across states.
-The permit also helps reduce duplicity and repeated invoice entries while reducing documentation redundancies and creating a seamless process of moving goods from one point to another.
+The permit also reduces duplication and repetitive invoice entries and documentation redundancies and streamlines goods transport.

-6. Is it legal to add two invoices in one e-way bill?
+6. Is it legal to add two invoices to one e-way bill?

 It is illegal to add multiple invoices to generate a single EWB.
 Creating a single EWB is possible by individually uploading each invoice and utilizing the same vehicle for transporting the consignment.